About Medicare

 I already have health insurance.
 Do I have to sign up for Medicare?

 It depends.
 Medicare rules allow you to delay enrollment in Medicare Part B and Medicare Part D without penalty if you are covered by an employer group health plan that covers 20 or more employees – so long as that health coverage is based on your or your spouse’s current, active employment.
-If your other health insurance coverage is NOT based on the current, active employment of yourself or a family member, it is likely that you will need to enroll in Medicare.
-We recommend that you follow up with your current health insurance provider to see if it is required that you enroll in Medicare Part B when you become entitled.
+If your other health insurance coverage is NOT based on the current, active employment of yourself or a family member, you will likely need to enroll in Medicare.
+We recommend that you follow up with your current health insurance provider to see if you are required to enroll in Medicare Part B when you become entitled.

 I am on a fixed monthly income.
 Can I get help paying for Medicare?